Skip to content

 Be honest with yourself:

-1. Doesn't replace Ozempic for obesity + diabetes.
+1. Doesn't replace prescription weight medication for obesity + diabetes.
 Pharmacological GLP-1 is measurably stronger.

 2. Magic food doesn't exist.
 Calorie deficit is still central — fiber just makes it easier to follow.